 - I imagine she tasted the words.

 In connection to the exhibition [Language is a virus from outer space], a poetry evening was arranged on Saturday night.
-The four participating poets [Ola Julén, Janus Kodal, Susanne Pettersson and Sofia Tolis] chosed different locations in the exhibition hall, where they wanted to read their poems.
-Poems that appealed to the art object that hung on that particular spot.
+The four participating poets [Ola Julén, Janus Kodal, Susanne Pettersson and Sofia Tolis] chosed different locations in the exhibition hall, where they read their poems.
+Poems that appealed to the art objects on that particular spot.
 Since there are no templates, rules, something right or wrong, and since the four authors own interpretations are the starting point for what they present, it was very exciting to see how they had interpreted their artwork. [...]

 The poet and artist Sofia Tolis from Stockholm mixed humor and seriousness in her poems.
 With a mix of humor and seriousness, one can also consider Lotta Mossum's artwork with wagons and the rolling projection: "Where is my mind".
 In one of her poems, Sofia Tolis gave voice to an old woman with memory problems.
-Another of Tolis' poems, the best for the evening, was about the woman whose husband lived under the floor.
-She laughed so much about this that she ended up at a hospital.
+Another of Tolis' poems, the best of the evening, was about a woman whose husband lived under the floor.
+She laughed so much at this that she had to be taken to hospital.
 Locked up, she got a white rock of cotton to wear until "next time".
 Out and in, back and forth to hospital, the woman went.
 A strong poem, humorous and tragic, all at once.

 As well as using the language, Sofia Tolis work with images and sculpture.
 And throughout all her work this can be observed, which of course is not so strange because she has been writing a lot.
 Prior art higher education she studied at the Writers' School.
-Linguistic awareness and literary proficiency are prerequisites for her way of working, but one can also say that the writing led her to this creation grip.
+Linguistic awareness and literary proficiency are prerequisites for her way of making art, but one can also say that her writing led her to this creation grip.

 What happens to the language when old age overwhelms you?
 This has been investigated by Tolis, an issue that has become one of her main themes.
 What happens to the spoken language when memory loss hits?
 The vocabulary reduces, sometimes basic issues of existence flow out in the language, sexual underflows and religious fundamentalism become visible among the words.